Strong Inference Can Turn Your Research Into Results

 The particle physics bubble in the 1950s is another good example of this.
 It was a time when experimentation was turning up new discoveries faster than theory could keep up with.
 With advancement comes research interest, and of course, funding.
 But this has to start somewhere, and the scientists, in turn, must continue to deliver.

 Of course, luck does play a role in individual discoveries.
 But does this hold when an entire field is publishing like clockwork in top multidisciplinary journals?
 Or when they are wiping the floor year-on-year, in the halls of Stockholm come December?
 Surely there must be something more – a paradigm in their ways of thinking.
-What could be the factor delivering tangible, sustainable advancement?
+What could be the factors behind delivering tangible and consistent success?

 The Theory of Strong Inference